oroinc/documentation/backend/entities/entity-names.rst

         tags:
             - { name: oro_entity.name_provider, priority: -100 }

-The priority can be specified to move the provider up or down the provider's chain.
+You can specify the priority to move the provider up or down the provider's chain.
 The bigger the priority number is, the earlier the provider will be executed.
 The priority value is optional and defaults to 0.

 **Default behavior**

-The bundled provider ``Oro\Bundle\EntityBundle\Provider\EntityNameProvider`` will resolve entity titles by trying to find suitable fields in the entity.
-For 'short' format it tries to use one string field from the list 'firstName', 'name', 'title', 'subject' (in that order).
-For 'full' it will use a space-delimited concatenation of all non-serialized string fields.
-If some of the fields is found but the resulting title is empty (i.e. value of the fields is null) it will return the entity id.
+The bundled provider ``Oro\Bundle\EntityBundle\Provider\EntityNameProvider`` will resolve entity titles by trying to find appropriate fields in the entity.
+For the 'short' format, it tries to use one string field from the list 'firstName', 'name', 'title', and 'subject' (in that order).
+For 'full,' it will use a space-delimited concatenation of all non-serialized string fields.
+If some fields are found, but the resulting title is empty (i.e., the value of the fields is null), it will return the entity id.

-If no suitable fields are available (e.g. entity does not have any string fields) then another provider ``Oro\Bundle\EntityBundle\Provider\FallbackEntityNameProvider`` will try to construct a title in the form of 'Item #1' from the entity identifier and `oro.entity.item` translation key.
+If no appropriate fields are available (e.g., the entity does not have any string fields), then another provider ``Oro\Bundle\EntityBundle\Provider\FallbackEntityNameProvider`` will try to construct a title in the form of 'Item #1' from the entity identifier, and `oro.entity.item` translation key.

 .. include:: /include/include-links-dev.rst
    :start-after: begin